mmm/higgs-demo/tutorial/README.md

     terraform apply

-This will spin up a Redis cache, a Jupyter notebook server, and a Kubernetes Daemonset to pre-pull the docker images we'll need for analysis.
-When the `terraform apply` completes, copy the output jupyter URL and open that in a new browser window.
+This will spin up a Redis cache, a Jupyter notebook server, and a Kubernetes Daemonset to pre-pull the docker images you'll need for analysis.
+When the `terraform apply` completes, copy the output Jupyter URL and open that in a new browser window.

-Now we will kick off the actual analysis jobs
+Now kick off the actual analysis jobs

     cd ../jobs
     terraform init